radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 >[!warning]
 >To detect delete events, the service account used by RadiantOne to connect to the backend Active Directory (configured in the connection string of the RadiantOne data source) must have permissions to search the tombstone objects.
 Usually, a member of the Administrators group is sufficient.
 However, some Active Directory servers may require a member of the Domain Admins group.
 Check with your Active Directory administrator to determine the appropriate credentials required.

-If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged change detection mechansim because the DirSync connector cannot detect change events on sub-domains.
+If you are virtualizing and detecting changes from a Global Catalog, then you must use the Active Directory USNChanged change detection mechansim because the DirSync type cannot detect change events on sub-domains.

 ### USNChanged